-1. Monday January 7 - Introduction to the course - What do you already know about status attainment and social mobility?
+- 1. Monday January 6 Introduction to the course What do you already know about social inequality, status attainment and social mobility?
 What more do you want to know about it?
-What are politicians currently saying about it - and why?
-How have our current assumptions evolved from ideas debated in the English Civil War (1642-51), and the American (1776) French (1789, 1848) and Russian (1917) Revolutions?
+What are politicians currently saying about it and why?
+How have our current assumptions evolved from ideas about inequality debated in the English Civil War (1642-51), the American (1775-83) French (1789, 1848, 1871) and Russian (1905, 1917) Revolutions?
+How have sociologists defined and investigated recruitment to elites?
 The Economist (2002) "How the Elite has Changed [in Britain]".
-December 7, 2002.

-2. Monday January 14 - The cumulation of advantage in life (sport and other activities) Repeated practice and the "Matthew Effect".
+December 7, 2002. - 2.
+Monday January 13 The cumulation of advantage in life (sport and other activities) Repeated practice and the "Matthew Effect".
+What is "Human Capital"?
+How has it been defined.
+Is it useful to speak of "Social", "Cultural", "Erotic" forms of "Capital"?

 Gladwell.
 Chap.
 1. The Matthew Effect: the cumulation of advantage.
 Bedard, Kelly and Elizabeth Dhuey.
 "The Persistence of Early Childhood Maturity: International Evidence of Long-Run Age Effects."
 The quarterly journal of economics 121.4 (2006):1437-1472.

+http://resolver.scholarsportal.info.myaccess.library.utoronto.ca/resolve/00335533/v121i0 004/1437_tpoecmieolae

-http://simplelink.library.utoronto.ca.myaccess.library.utoronto.ca/url.cfm/84594 Human Capital as Repeated Practice: the Ten Thousand Hour Rule http://simplelink.library.utoronto.ca.myaccess.library.utoronto.ca/url.cfm/84596
+Human Capital as Repeated Practice: the Ten Thousand Hour Rule